Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 The SDK has a Java library that wraps the Alfresco Event Model so it is more convenient to handle events in a Java project.
 This library provides the ability to work with events in a standard Java way or with Spring Integration.

-The Alfresco Java Event API is composed of four main components:
+The Alfresco Java Event API is consists of four main components:

 * Event Model
 * Event Handling library